HMS Egeria (1873): Perak War

 In 1875, Egeria, commanded by Commander Ralph Lancelot Turton, proceeded to Perak (in modern Malaysia), as one of a squadron of six ships under Captain Alexander Buller with his senior officer's pennant in HMS Modeste, to take part in an expedition against the murderers of Mr James Birch, the British Resident in Perak.
 While the troops and a naval brigade advanced on the upper reaches of the Perak River simultaneously from two points, Egeria blockaded the Perak Littoral, and sent her boats up the Kurow River.
 These boats destroyed or carried off some guns, arms, and ammunition which might have been useful to the enemy.
 Severe punishment was inflicted on the natives, but the murderers were not brought to account for some time afterwards.

 Intelligence gathering in the Russian Far East

 During the Russo-Turkish War of 1877–1878, Egeria, commanded by Commander Archibald Douglas, was sent on an intelligence gathering mission to Petropavlovsk in Kamchatka.
 It was found to have been abandoned by its Russian garrison.

 Survey of Australia

 From 1886, under the command of Captain Pelham Aldrich, Egeria was engaged in survey around Australia.

-In 1887 she called at Christmas Island.
+In 1887 she called at Christmas Island, and, in 1889, she cruised the Union and Phoenix Islands to declare a British protectorate over the region.
+The expedition raised a British flag on Atafu, Hull, Phoenix, and Sydney Islands, but encountered Americans on several other islands, including Swains.